earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire02-get-landsat-data-earth-explorer.md

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

-You will need a computer with internet access to complete this lesson and the data for week 6 / 7 of the course.
+You will need a computer with internet access to complete this lesson and the data for week 7 - 9 of the course.

 {% include/data_subsets/course_earth_analytics/_data-week6-7.md %}

 </div>

 In class this week, you will review how to grab data from the Earth Explorer website.
 The Earth Explorer website is a data portal run by the USGS.
 Here you can find many different types of remote sensing and other data for both the US and in some cases, the globe.

-**IMPORTANT:** Be sure to order your data several days ahead of time or else you won't have it in time to finish this assignment.
+**IMPORTANT:** Be sure to order your data several days ahead of time or else you won't have it in time to finish your homework.

 ## The Steps: Earth Explorer Data Download

 ### Define study area (AOI)

 When searching for data, the first thing you need to do is to define our area of interest (AOI).
 Our AOI is defined by the boundary of the fire extent.
 You could type in the x,y vertices of each corner of the boundary, but if you have an Earth Explorer account, you can upload a ZIPPED up shapefile that contains the boundary instead!

 <figure>